ServiceNow-Tsvetomir-PDI-Lab/TG-Usage-Relationship-Objects/README.md

 ## 🧠 Overview

-**TG Usage Relationship Objects** is a toolkit of two powerful ServiceNow developer utilities—**Script Include and Function Usage** and **Field Usage Finder**—which allow deep introspection into how backend code and fields are referenced throughout your instance.
+**TG Usage Relationship Objects** is a set of two professional-grade tools for ServiceNow developers:

-These tools empower ServiceNow platform engineers, admins, and architects to:
-- Trace where Script Includes and specific functions are invoked
+- **Script Include and Function Usage** – tracks where specific Script Includes and functions are used
+- **Usage Field** – detects where a given dictionary field is referenced in scripts and configuration

+These tools are designed to support:
+- Efficient debugging
+- Safer refactoring
+- Impact analysis
-- Detect impact of fields before deleting/refactoring them
+- Documentation of technical dependencies
-- Visualize usage grouped by object type or as flat table
-- Export findings or copy snippets with ease

 ---

-## 📁 Repository Structure
+## 📅 Repository Structure

 ### 1. Script Include and Function Usage

-Identifies where a Script Include and (optionally) a function is referenced across your ServiceNow instance.
+Finds references to a Script Include or a specific function inside it across the entire ServiceNow instance.

 ```
 Script Include and Function Usage/